proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 rustc 1.74.1 (a28077b28 2023-12-04)
 ```

-If everything is ok, next step is to install and run Rust Web Application.
-In this example we will be using Rust Rocket Framework for this.
+If everything is ok, next step is to install and run Rust web application.
+In this example we will be using Rust Rocket framework for this.

 ## Step 2.
 Install Rust Rocket Web App

-Next let's create Rust Rocket Web App for experimental purposes.
+Next let's create Rust Rocket web app for experimental purposes.

-### Option A. Download Rust Rocket App from Github
+### Option A. Download Rust Rocket app from Github
-We will be using git to download existing Rocket Web App from Github.
-Alternatively you can follow **Option B.** and create new Web App locally, if you don't have ready App to experiment with.
+We will be using git to download existing Rocket web app from Github.
+Alternatively you can follow **Option B.** and create new web app locally, if you don't have ready app to experiment with.

-Let's download App from Github.
+Let's download app from Github.
 >Note we are using private repo in this example, so you should use your own repo or follow Step 2, Option B. below.
 ```sh
 $ git clone https://github.com/proactor-dev/rocket-poc.git
 ```
-If everything goes ok, you should now have your Rust Rocket Web Application cloned on your server.
+If everything goes ok, you should now have your Rust Rocket web application cloned on your server.
 Conratulations!
-Next run the App in order to verity it runs locally
+Next run the app in order to verity it runs locally

 ### Option B. Create new Rust Rocket Web Application
-In case you do not have ready Web Application to deploy, let's create simple one as an example.
+In case you do not have ready web application to deploy, let's create simple one as an example.

 [TODO]

 ## Step 3.
 Test running the Web App locally
-Next lets try running our newly installed Rust Rocket Web Application locally.
+Next lets try running our newly installed Rust Rocket web application locally.

 Todo this lets cd to correct folder and first check everything is ok with our with `cargo`:
 ```sh